 Regular watering during dry times results in more of the perky blossoms.

-Now that you’ve learned how to grow a false sunflower and exactly what are false sunflowers, include them in your garden bed or natural areas.
+Now that you’ve learned how to grow a false sunflower and exactly what false sunflowers are, include them in your garden bed or natural areas.